conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 ### Quality of Life improvements
 - Updated color theme
 - Added navigation breadcrumb
-- And many more slight design changes
+- Many more subtle design enhancements

 ## Fixes 🔨
-- CONS-1776 Fixed an issue with Topic Policy constraint Range where max value wasn't inclusive
+- Fixed an issue with Topic Policy constraint Range where max value wasn't inclusive
-- CUS-415 - Topic policies in Console not enforced when changing settings
+- Fixed an issue enforcing Topic policies in Console when changing settings
-- CONS-1828 [bug-cs]-local-user-creation-allows-bad-things
+- Enhanced checks on local user creation emails
-- CONS-1810 dont-allow-to-delete-group-when-its-owner-of-application
+- Prevented the deletion of a user group when the owner of an Applciation
-- CONS-1774 Fixed an issue with the "New version" button in the banner that was still showing despite being on the latest version
+- Fixed an issue with the "New version" button in the banner that was still showing despite being on the latest version
-- Fixed error messages in many places where the error message wasn't useful
+- Enhanced error messages
-- CONS-1508/aws-glue-schema-registry-breaking-after-1h-connection-pool-shut-down
+- Fixed an issue where connections to the AWS glue schema registry would disconnect after a certain time and struggle to reconnect
 - Fixed all critical and high CVE in console-cortex image